sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

 ---
 <font size="4" font face = "Times New Roman">
 <DIV align="justify">
-  Virtual element method (VEM) is firstly proposed by L. Beirão da Veiga [1] which has the following feature
+  Virtual element method (VEM), which is recently proposed by L. Beirão da Veiga [1], is well-developed since its birth and becomes a powerful tool in the field of computational mechanics.
+Different from classical finite element method (FEM), VEM has the following features
   <ul>
   <li> VEM can be applied to arbitrary polygonal mesh </li>
-  <li> VEM is able to handle hanging nodes on element edge> </li>
+  <li> VEM is able to handle hanging nodes on element edge </li>
   </ul>
-These two features have made VEM a power tool and have
+A number of researches are implemented to  exploit the effectiveness and application of VEM, including elastic analysis [2], finite deformation analysis[3], contact analysis [4], fracture analysis [5] and structural topology optimization [6].
+Based on Ref.
+[4], the study contact analysis with non-matching contact interface by using second-order VEM is investigated.
+The results show that even with irregular element shape and non-matching interface, the patch test is passed as shown in Figs.1-2.
+Moreover, and the accuracy of the VEM is also satisfied when compared to the results obtained by ABAQUS as shown in Fig.2.

+  <>

+  <>
+  There are still a lot more about VEM for me to study, and I wish I could

 </DIV>